theredspoon/where-haz-i-posted/README.md

 ## What next for project? ##

-Refactoring into Angular to remove page refresh.
+Refactoring into Angular to remove need for page refresh.